-What rules do instructional designers rely on to solve design problems?
-What insights become patterns for future use?
+What rules do experienced instructional designers rely on to solve design problems?
+Do their insights become patterns for future use?
 What instructional design best practices do people apply from experience?

-Research has shown that during problem solving, experienced instructional designers will adapt procedural ID models to each situation.
-When uncertain about how to solve a problem, practitioners rely on previous experience as the need arises, particularly when uncertainty is present (Kirschner et al., 2002).
-But what rules of thumb do they fall back on and which ones are most important?
+Research shows that during problem solving, experienced instructional designers will adapt procedural ID models to each situation.
+When uncertain about how to solve a problem, practitioners rely on previous experience as the need arises (Kirschner et al., 2002).

 I recently came across a fascinating study by two instructional design professors—Cindy York and Peggy Ertmer—who have been looking into these questions.
 A few years ago, the professors attempted to verify and gain consensus on which heuristics (rules of thumb) experienced practitioners think are most important in the instructional design process (York and Ertmer, 2011).